aaroncorona/Group-Chat/README.md

 Server created.
 Waiting for at least 1 client to connect...
 ```
 4. Next, each device using the group chat should download Client.java.
 5. Mimic step #2 on Client.java to make sure the host and port on the client (lines 32-33) match the server file (lines 11-12).
-6. Each client should answer the 2 questions in the terminal.
-Then, the program will initialilze the chat GUI.
+6. Compile and run Client.java.
+Each user should answer the 2 questions in the terminal.
+Then, the program will initialilze the chat GUI:

 <img width="800" alt="3) all" src="https://user-images.githubusercontent.com/31792170/173262250-d7edef4d-53f8-49a6-8999-1609aeeae4f0.png">